 Difference Between Collagen and Gelatin

-Collagen and gelatin go hand in hand, but they are not the same thing.
+Collagen protein and gelatin go hand in hand, but they are not the same thing.
 These beneficial nutrients are similar, though.
 Gelatin results from boiling collagen-rich bones.
 Since people rarely eat raw skin, joints, ligaments, and tendons, they cook them.
 During the boiling process, full extraction of collagen, minerals, electrolytes, and amino acids create the consumable gelatin.
 The thicker the gelatin upon refrigeration, the more nutritional value it provides.

 Final Thoughts on the Nutritional Value of Bone Broth